jn-aman/reliable-udp/README.md

 Receiver Specification
 =======================

-The AUTP receiver responds to data packets with cumulative acknowledgements.
+The receiver responds to data packets with cumulative acknowledgements.
 Upon receiving a message of type **start**, **data**, or **end**, the receiver generates an **ack** message with the sequence number it expects to receive next, which is the lowest sequence number not yet received.

 In other words, if it expects a packet of sequence number N, the following two scenarios may occur:
 1. If it receives a packet with sequence number not equal to N, it will send “ack|N”.
 2. If it receives a packet with sequence number N, it will check for the highest sequence number (say M) of the in-order packets it has already received and send “ack|M+1”.
 For example, if it has already received packets N+1 and N+2 (i.e. M = N+2), but no others past N+2, then it will send “ack|N+3”.